 What is the difference between the JMP MS and a UCSF Bridges Inquiry project?

-How do students fund their research?
+How do students fund their scholarly work?